jimmelman/markdown-cv/index.md

 `2009.01 ~ 2010.01`
 __BHP Billiton, Perth, WA__

-12 month project to deliver an ETL solution for the WA Iron Ore Rapid Rail Growth project
+12 month contract to deliver an ETL solution for the WA Iron Ore Rapid Rail Growth project

 Technical lead role, responsible for design/development of routines to transform operational rail data for use by various BI systems